Efavirenz: Neuropsychiatric effects

 Efavirenz has been found to have affinity for a variety of targets to varying degrees and appears to act as an antagonist of the serotonin 5-HT_{2A} (specifically G_{q} signaling), 5-HT_{2B}, 5-HT_{2C}, and 5-HT_{3} receptors, as an inverse agonist of the serotonin 5-HT_{6} receptor, as a dual GABA_{A} receptor positive allosteric modulator and orthosteric site antagonist, as a serotonin–dopamine reuptake inhibitor (SDRI), as a vesicular monoamine transporter 2 (VMAT2) inhibitor, as a monoamine oxidase inhibitor (MAOI) of MAO-A, and as an antagonist of the muscarinic acetylcholine M_{1} and M_{3} receptors.
 Efavirenz produces the head-twitch response, a behavioral proxy of serotonergic psychedelic effects, in animals, and can partially substitute for LSD and MDMA in animal drug discrimination tests.
 Induction of the head-twitch response and substitution for LSD by efavirenz can be abolished by serotonin 5-HT_{2A} receptor antagonists or serotonin 5-HT_{2A} receptor knockout.
 Efavirenz does not substitute for cocaine or carisoprodol.
 The drug is not self-administered and does not produce conditioned place preference (CPP) in animals.

 As of 2016 the mechanism of efavirenz's neuropsychiatric adverse effects was not clear.
 It appears to produce neurotoxicity, possibly by interfering with mitochondrial function, which may in turn possibly be caused by inhibiting creatine kinase but also possibly by disrupting mitochondrial membranes or by interfering with nitric oxide signalling.
 Some neuropsychiatric adverse effects may be mediated through cannabinoid receptors, or through activity at the serotonin 5-HT_{2A} receptor, but efavirenz interacts with many central nervous system targets, so this is not clear.
 The neuropsychiatric adverse effects are dose-dependent.
 Although efavirenz appears to act as a serotonin 5-HT_{2A} receptor antagonist, it has been suggested that it might exert functional selectivity and act as an agonist of the receptor for certain signaling pathways, which could in turn explain its hallucinogenic and LSD-like effects.
 However, this hypothesis remains to be evaluated.
 Conversely, research suggests that efavirenz may actually be a partial agonist of the serotonin 5-HT_{2A} receptor.
 The effects of efavirenz in animals and humans are consistent with it being a serotonergic psychedelic.

+In animal models of human sporadic Creutzfeldt-Jakob disease (sCJD), oral, low-dose treatment with efavirenz has been shown to slow disease progression and significantly prolong survival.
+The drug acts as an allosteric activator of the brain-specific cholesterol-metabolizing enzyme CYP46A1, which enhances brain cholesterol turnover, reduces pathological prion protein (PrPSc) accumulation, and mitigates metabolic lipid alterations in the brain.
+Overexpression of CYP46A1 mirrors these protective effects, confirming that the drug's anti-prion mechanics are directly tied to brain cholesterol regulation.